boluadunbarin/vpn/README.md

 - Create a windows 10 virtual computer
 - Check the ip address of your main computer and that of the virtual computer
-- Install proton vpn and use it to connect to a server somewhere else on the planet
+- Install Proton VPN and use it to connect to a server somewhere else on the planet
 - Check your ip address

 <h2>Media(images)</h2>

 ![Screenshot 2024-02-02 110352](https://github.com/boluadunbarin/vpn/assets/157642328/c674a478-04cb-47b7-9088-91ef67770da7)

-Go to whatismyipaddress.com to see your public ip adress
+Go to whatismyipaddress.com to see your public ip address

 ![Screenshot 2024-02-02 110639](https://github.com/boluadunbarin/vpn/assets/157642328/e9e5d95d-5133-4d21-adfd-d297ba2c7a17)